Jusas/WatneyAstrometry/README.md

 - WatneyAstrometry.Core Nuget: https://www.nuget.org/packages/WatneyAstrometry.Core
 - WatneyAstrometry.ImageReaders Nuget: https://www.nuget.org/packages/WatneyAstrometry.ImageReaders

+# Developer guide

+See the wiki **[Developer's Guide](https://github.com/Jusas/WatneyAstrometry/wiki/Developer%27s-Guide)** to get started with using the library.

 # The Sources

 Most of the documentation will be written [into the Wiki](https://github.com/Jusas/WatneyAstrometry/wiki), so head over there if you need to know how this all works.
 Here's the rundown on the sources: